kogakure/website-hugo-stefanimhoff.de/app/content/articles/2014/website-typography.md

 ---
-language: en
 title: 'The Typography of My Website'
+slug: website-typography
 author: Stefan Imhoff
-slug: website-typography
 date: 2014-06-19T10:30:00+02:00
+description: 'About the typography of my new website: scale, font, vertical rhythm, font size, font size and sentence width.'
 og_image: 'assets/images/articles/2014/website-typography/elements-of-typographic-style.jpg'
-description: 'About the typography of my new website: scale, font, vertical rhythm, font size, font size and sentence width.'
-categories: ['design', 'code', 'website', 'typography']
+categories: ['design', 'code', 'typography']
 ---

 I’m _typophil_.
 But this is nothing for a self-help group, because it simply means love or affection to typography.
 It was clear to me from the start that I would start with typography for my new website.